-Workbench Reports supports ad-hoc and periodic reporting for organizations that process a large number of cases.
+Workbench Reports support ad-hoc and periodic reporting for organizations that process a large number of cases.

 In a Workbench Report, you can select a safety view to predefine the available report data and specify the parameters Vault will use to generate a report.
 Safety views define each individual record in a report, for example, a document, a product, or a specific instance of a workflow.
 Safety views also determine what fields are available as filters, report columns, and more.